revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

-1. Consider there is a variable `name = "Angular"` in `app.component.ts, how can I print this value in template.
+1.Consider there is a variable `name = "Angular"` in `app.component.ts, how can I print this value in template.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)